achernodub/targer/README.md

 BiLSTM-CNN-CRF-tagger is a Pytorch-based implementation of "mainstream" neural tagging scheme from [Lample, et. al., 2016](https://arxiv.org/pdf/1603.01360.pdf).
-The evaluation of f1 score is provided using  standard Perl script for CoNNL-2003 shared task by Erik Tjong Kim Sang <erikt@uia.ua.ac.be>, version: 2004-01-26.
+The evaluation of f1 score is provided using  standard Perl script for CoNNL-2003 shared task by Erik Tjong Kim Sang, version: 2004-01-26.

 The results on Named Enitity Recognition CoNNL-2003 shared task with default settings: